-The Company evaluated subsequent events through August 10, 2022 and determined that there have been no events that have occurred that would require adjustments to our disclosures or the unaudited condensed consolidated financial statements.
+The Company evaluated subsequent events through November 8, 2022 and determined that there have been no other events that have occurred that would require adjustments to our disclosures or the unaudited condensed consolidated financial statements.

 ITEM 2.
 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS